-When you hear the name “Bif Naked” you think of a badass, not giving up, loud and proud singer/songwriter.
-Though this is all true, I got to see a side of Bif that was just a tad bit different.
-As I am always looking to spin an interview into viewing the artist’s true character in an abstract way, we still touched on the basics of why Bif chooses to make the mic and music to be her long loving date.
+When you hear the name “Bif Naked” you think of a badass Rockstar and a proud singer/songwriter.
+Although this is true, it privileged me to see a side of Bif that was just a tad bit different, while still touching on why music and the mic will forever be her long loving date.

-Bif has been an incredible role model to many females out there.
-Being vulnerable can be extremely tricky especially up against audiences that may not care to listen or accept hard work and hardship.
-“Listen to other females in the business,” said a confidently spoken Bif.
+“I am lucky as a woman in the music business,” states Bif.
+“I kept persevering through the obstacles in the way for a girl who didn’t fit into the norm.
+It seemed very daunting.
+When success came in 1994, when I put out my first record, I couldn’t believe I could accomplish that.”
+Since Bif has been an incredible role model for many females out there, being vulnerable can feel tricky, especially when you are up against audiences that may not care in accepting hard work.
+The key for Bif is to listen to other women in the business when in solitude.
 “No matter what genre, it still has this unspoken sisterhood.
 I was so determined when I was younger to be tough just like the guys and used to take great offense.
-When you go to another country for example and they haven’t heard of you before, is natural for people to make comparisons especially with singers.
-The older I got even my opinion and deliver changed and as well not taking things personally.
+When you go to another country, for example, and they haven’t heard of you before, it’s natural for people to make comparisons, especially with singers.
+The older I got even my opinion and deliver changed and not taking things personally.
 It’s the same in all workforces.”

-Bif Naked also touched on how a lot has changed from being in her twenties where there was no “ take back the night” and women’s rights marches.
-Which leads to me asking what the young Bif Naked would say today “LOUDER!” laughed Bif.
-“It’s an outspoken, activist mentality that is normalized.
+We also know Bif for great activism that she takes pride in since her twenties.
+This inevitably comes with witnessing great change within the movement, therefore, I had to wonder what the young Bif Naked would say today with a new collection of women’s rights marches and “take back the night” groups in our archives.
+It’s as simple as being “LOUDER,” laughed Bif.
+“It’s an outspoken activist mentality that is normalized.
 Our mothers and aunties can wear vagina hats and march in the streets.
-Feminism was a dirty word and fell out of fashion.
-I don’t know why.
-My 21-year-old self would be for it this time but then I’m like wait… I still am!”
+Feminism was a dirty word and fell out of fashion, and I don’t know why.
+My 21-year-old self would be for it in this time, but then I’m like wait… I still am!”

-Speaking of milestones, without any opinions of managers and CEO’s, I was so curious to find out what was the brightest memory Bif will continue to take along with her.
-Though there are so many, she did pinpoint one that is more than just honorable.
-“It was the showcase I did before my very first record came out maybe, 1993/1994.
+Speaking of milestones, with no opinions of managers and CEO’s, Rad + Raw was so curious to find out what has been the brightest memory Bif will continue to take along with her.
+Though there are so many, she pinpointed one that could injure the living soul’s heart.
+“It was the showcase I did before my very first record came out, maybe 1993/1994.
 I was a solo performer, which I never have done.
 My manager told me to go out and sing a song called “Tell On You–Letter To My Rapist” and I said there was no fucking way I could do that.
-My band were young 22-23-year-old guys who really didn’t want to back me up playing a set like that.
-I just went out on the stage and sang it acapella.
-It was like I’m going to take on this huge emotional injury right now.
-It was really the hardest thing I ever did but I did it!
-Truly I could go to my grave knowing I did the most frightening thing I ever did my life”
+My band was young 22-23-year-old guys who really didn’t want to back me up playing a set like that so I went out on stage and sang it acapella.
+It was like “I’m going to take on this huge emotional injury right now.”
+That performance was the hardest thing I ever did, but I did it!
+Truly, I could go to my grave knowing I did the most frightening thing I ever did my life.”

 *We acknowledge the photo credit to the rightful owner*